[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Aesthetic

 Yes, it matters!
 BDSM is a very personal thing, and different aesthetics resonate with different people.
 If you’re after a darker, more atmospheric mood, an all-black set might suit you.
 If, on the other hand, you prefer a more colourful and playful feel, you might like reds, pinks or purples.
-Then there are completely offbeat options, like this denim set!
+Then there are completely offbeat options!

 This post was kindly sponsored by Whipple Tickle.
 You can shop bondage kits as well as sex toys, lingerie, kink gear, and more at their site.
 All views and writing are, as always, mine.

-For a femme such as myself, I don’t always want my BDSM vibe to be dark and serious.
+As a femme with a love of brights, pastels, and fun colours, I don’t always want my BDSM vibe to be dark and serious.
 Sometimes I want it to be pretty, pastel, and fun!
 That’s what these items represent.

 Liebe Seele is a Japanese brand selling quality leather BDSM gear, sex toys, fetishwear, and more.
 Fun fact: “Liebe Seele” translates to “dear soul.”